Recommended Therapies: 2) ACT and Other Therapies

 Acceptance and Commitment Therapy (ACT)

-Steven Hayes (American clinical psychologist, University of Nevada, 1982) developed ACT, which was initially called “comprehensive distancing.”
-He combined ideas from cognitive and behavioural therapy to create this therapeutic approach.
-ACT is developed within a pragmatic philosophy called “Functional Contextualism,” which is based on Relational Frame Theory (RFT), a theory of language and cognition, a branch of behavioural analysis.
-Both ACT and RFT are based on B. F. Skinner’s “Radical Behavioural Philosophy.”
+Steven Hayes, an American clinical psychologist, developed ACT.
+He first called it “comprehensive distancing” and combined ideas from cognitive and behavioral therapy to create this approach.
+ACT is built on a practical philosophy called Functional Contextualism, which is based on Relational Frame Theory (RFT)—a theory about language and thinking that comes from behavioral analysis.
+Both ACT and RFT are rooted in B. F. Skinner’s Radical Behavioral Philosophy.

 Assumptions and Principles of ACT